NCEAS/2016-postdoc-training/05-code_versioning/4-GitHub.md

 * Select your team ![image alt text](images/image_13.png)

 * Select the appropriate Permission level ![image alt text](images/image_14.png)We recommend Admin or Write

+## Forking

+A **fork** is a **copy of a repository**.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

+Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

+When you are satisified with your work, you can intiate a ***Pull Request*** to initiate discussion about your modifications.
+Your commit hisotry allows the original repository administrators to see exactly what changes would be merged if they accept your request.

+By using GitHub's @mention system in your Pull Request message, you can ask for feedback from specific people or teams.

 # References
 - GitHub: